Yolande Fox: Personal life

-She married movie magnate Matthew Fox, the former president of Universal Pictures, in 1954.
+She married movie magnate Matthew M. Fox, the former vice president of Universal Pictures, in 1954.
 They had one daughter, Yolande "Dolly" Fox Campbell.
-Her husband died after 10 years of marriage.
+Her husband died of a heart attack in 1964, after 10 years of marriage.

 After her husband's death, she moved to Georgetown, Washington, D.C., purchasing the Newton D. Baker House from Michael Whitney Straight and his then wife Nina Gore Auchincloss.
 The home had previously been the residence of Jacqueline Kennedy after the assassination of John F. Kennedy in 1963.

 Fox had a relationship with Cherif Guellal, with whom she raised her grandchild, Yolande Paris Campbell, until Guellal's death in 2009.